netxms/netxms-doc/admin/quickstart.rst

 Quick start
 ###########

-In this section will be described basic configuration that should be done after server and agent clean install.
-Also will be shown monitoring configuration for some common metrics like CPU of FS.
+In this section will describe basic configuration to be performed after server and agent clean install.
+Configuration for monitoring some common metrics like CPU usage of file system free space will also be shown.

 Default Credentials